hugginsio/capstone_seven/README.md

 3. Describe the changes made by your PR in the **Description**
 4. Under **Reviewers**, request a code review from two teammates
 5. Click **Projects** and select **Current Work Items**
+6. Create the pull request
-6. Click **Linked Issues** and select the work item associated with this PR
+7. Click **Linked Issues** and select the work item associated with this PR

 ## Projects
 You can get an overview of the current state of the project by navigating to our repository, clicking on **Projects**, and selecting **Current Work Items**.
 This will show you the kanban board that organizes all work items and pull requests into several categories: **New**, **In Development**, **In QA**, **Done**, and **Abandoned**.